luanguimaraesla/freegrow/README.md

 ### Running

-Freegrow supports some different board configuration.
-At the moment, we have two different backends `fakeboard` and `raspberry`.
+Freegrow supports some different board configurations.
+At this moment, we have two different backends `fakeboard` and `raspberry`.

 ##### FakeBoard

-In order to run development tests and some proof of concepts, we created the FakeBoard controller for running the whole system inside your machine without having to ship the code inside a real board.
+In order to run development tests and some proof of concepts, we created the FakeBoard controller, which mocks GPIO enabling you to run the whole system inside your machine.

 ```bash
 # running freegrow outside a board